abbirku/dockerApi/README.md

 This is a ASP.Net Core WebApi boiler plate

 ## Environment Variables
-Set the following keys in windows 10 environment variables
+Set the following keys in windows 10 environment variables with sutable values

 1. ConnectionStrings:DockerApiD
 2. Serilog:WriteTo:1:Args:connectionString